KQM-git/TCL/docs/characters/dendro/baizhu.md

 **Notes**

-* Most interactions from the on field character to enemies will trigger Baizhu's C2, whether they do damage or not.
+* Hits from the on field character to enemies will trigger Baizhu's C2, whether they do damage or not.
 There is no condition required (e.g., burst is active).
-The only exception found was Zhongli's shield shred.
+* Baizhu C2 has no ICD and applies 1U Dendro.

 </TabItem>